infinityos-dev/InfinityOS-Old/README.md

 Install bochsbios and bochs-x

 Install vgabios
+>[!IMPORTANT]

-bochsbios and bochs-x are available on https://github.com/bochs-emu/Bochs/tree/master
+>bochsbios and bochs-x are available on https://github.com/bochs-emu/Bochs/tree/master

-vgabios is available on https://github.com/bochs-emu/VGABIOS
+>vgabios is available on https://github.com/bochs-emu/VGABIOS